Fresh Herbs and toasted Nut essences whirled into...

 When using PESTO sauce on any selected dish...

-I highly suggest adding the grated salty hard cheese at that time.
+I highly suggest adding the salty cheese at that time.

 I've found that it makes all the difference in how versatile your PESTO can be.